Clara's Story

 tell that we would all sit around the dining room table for hours,

-hanging on to every word.
+hanging on every word.
 One that I remember most is a time when he was

 at port in China (Hong Kong or Singapore, I guess) and he paid a visit to